Back to blog

 )

-A timeout budget makes the constraint explicit:
+A timeout budget makes the whole constraint visible at a glance:

 public request deadline: 800ms